Healing, Rebuilding, & Thriving: Financial Capacity Building for Survivors of Gender-Based Violence

 2. The Problem: What problem are you helping to solve?

 1 in 4 women in the US will experience severe domestic violence in their lifetime.
 This is a national crisis.
 The number one reason survivors stay in abusive situations and the number one reason survivors return to abuse is because they do not have the financial means to stay safe.
 For this reason, domestic violence is also the leading cause of homelessness in women and children in the US.
 Financial security is the pathway to safety.

 3. Your Solution: How are you planning to solve this problem?
 Share your specific approach.

-FreeFrom’s 6-month Entrepreneurship and Credit Repair program takes place through one-on-one weekly meetings with clients.
-During the program, staff work with clients to cover the following topics: business planning; credit health; financial goal setting; business budgeting; sales and marketing training; logo design and branding; client acquisition; mentorship; counseling; confidence-building and access to seed funding.
+FreeFrom’s 6-month holistic financial capacity program for survivors takes place through one-on-one weekly meetings with clients.
+During the program, staff work with clients to cover the following topics: protecting their finances; business planning; credit repair and credit building; financial goal setting; sales and marketing training; logo design and branding; client acquisition; mentorship; counseling; confidence-building and access to seed funding.

-In April 2018, we launched Gifted by FreeFrom, an online social enterprise that sells our clients’ products while providing living-wage employment to survivors.
+In April 2018, we launched Gifted by FreeFrom, an online social enterprise that sells our clients’ handmade products.
 70% of all sales go directly to the entrepreneurs who make the products.
-The remaining portion allows us to employ survivors for $20/hour to handle store operations and 10% goes to fund our work.
+15% allows us to employ survivors for $20/hour to handle store operations and 10% goes to fund our work.
 In month 1, Gifted generated almost $20k in sales.

 In January 2018, FreeFrom launched our first-of-its-kind Online Self-Help Compensation Tool to provide survivors anywhere in California with the information and resources needed to pursue compensation for the cost of the harm they have suffered.
-Within three months, over 70,000 individuals have accessed the tool to learn about the avenues to economic justice available to them.
+Since we launched, over 90,000 individuals have accessed the tool to learn about the avenues to economic justice available to them.

 4. Example: Please walk us through a specific example of how your solution is working to solve the problem.